-Go to the emergency room if you have a stiff neck and headache with the fever.
+Go to the emergency room or call your local emergency number (such as 911) if you have a stiff neck and headache with the fever.

-Contact your health care provider if you have repeated yeast infections or oral thrush.
+Contact your provider if you have repeated yeast infections or oral thrush.

-There is no known way to prevent congenital immunodeficiency disorders.
-If you have a family history of immunodeficiency disorders, you might want to have genetic counseling.
+There is no known way to prevent inherited immunodeficiency disorders.
+If you have a family history of immunodeficiency disorders, you might want to seek genetic counseling.